Nantwich Town F.C.: 1884–2004

 After World War II, the Dabbers joined the newly founded Mid Cheshire League in 1948 and in 1952, the club entered the inaugural FA Youth Cup competition.
-Drawn against Manchester United in the second round, the young Dabbers crashed 23–0 on a November evening at the Cliff training ground to a United youth line up including Duncan Edwards, David Pegg, Albert Scanlon and Ron Cope (who joined Nantwich in the twilight of his career).
+Drawn against Manchester United in the second round, the young Dabbers crashed 23–0 on a November evening at the Cliff training ground to a United youth line up including Duncan Edwards, David Pegg, Albert Scanlon and Ronnie Cope (who joined Nantwich in the twilight of his career).

 In the 1963–64 season the club completed a treble, winning the Mid Cheshire League, League Cup and Cheshire Amateur Cup under manager Alan Ball (senior).
 According to former player the late Mike Brookes:

 "Mr Ball trained us very hard and taught us techniques that were new to us – or were rusty.
 He made us think ‘the game’ more.
 One ploy was when we were attacking – for me as centre forward to mark the centre half out of the game.
 The other forwards could still use me for the one–two wall pass to break through.
 I could still spin off the centre forward to join the attack.
 I did get a few bruises this way!
 At a corner – the other forwards would move away from the penalty spot, thus taking markers with them.
 I would be way out on the edge of the penalty box – running in at speed when the corner was taken – hoping the kick (as planned) ended up at head height on the penalty spot.
 Mr Ball used the fear factor to keep us ‘on the ball’.
 He would bring along ‘reputation’ players to training or ‘sign them on’ and have them turn up for matches; so we thought we could be dropped and sometimes we were."